FawazdeenAbimbola/vpn-landing_page/README.md

 # vpn-landing_page
-#### This is a landing page with various languages: English, Francais, Portuegese, Spanish with English set as index.
+#### This is a landing page with various languages: English, Francais, Portuegese, Spanish with the English page set as index.
+#### Also once the link is clicked, it directs you to a direct download so I am using nord vpn for the test.
-#### Please this website is not tied to any advertisement or marketing, it is just for a side-project.
-Also once the link is clicked, it directs you to a direct download.
+#### Please  Note: this website is not tied to any advertisement or marketing, it is just for a side-project.

 ##### Thanks, World.